adsharma/dspy-kg/README.md

 # DSPy Knowledge Graph

-A simple knowledge graph extraction project using DSPy and NetworkX.
+A simple knowledge graph extraction project using DSPy and Kuzu.